What Is Botrytis?

 How to treat Botrytis?

 First, clean your plants thoroughly to avoid spreading the disease to healthy plants.
-It is also advisable to employ the use of fungicide to control the spread of infection.
+It is also advisable to employ the use of fungicides to control the spread of infection.
 Such fungicides include Thiram, Tebuconazole, Trifloxystrobin, Iprodione, and Chlorothalonil.
 Some Botrytis species, however, exhibit resistance to certain fungicides.

 Facts about Botrytis